sebastianv1/CocoaPods/proposals/incremental_pod_install_proposal-1.md

 **date:** 10/31/2018

 ## Summary
 A growing pain for developers using CocoaPods in a large codebase (>300 dependencies) is the wall clock time from invoking `pod install` to coding inside Xcode.
-A large portion of this time is spent generating the `Pods.xcodeproj` for every pod installation and waiting for Xcode to parse the contents of the `Pods.xcodeproj/project.pbxproj` file before a developer can begin interacting with their workspace.
+A large portion of this time is spent generating the `Pods.xcodeproj` for every pod installation and waiting for Xcode to parse the contents of the `Pods.xcodeproj/project.pbxproj` file before a developer can begin interacting with his or her workspace.

 Instead of generating and integrating all targets for every pod installation, we can optimize this with an incremental pod installation that would only generate and integrate pod targets that have changed since the previous installation.
 Implementing incremental pod installation necessitates two changes: The first is breaking up the monolithic `Pods.xcodeproj` into subprojects for each pod target (and its test targets) as a prerequesite for the second change, implementing the incremental logic to only regenerate the subprojects that have changed.